Instructions to Authors

 Neuroscience pedagogical research.
 The journal encourages submission of articles that provide pedagogical practice and assessment in a more formal research format.
 These articles must include formulation of teaching outcomes, implementation of a teaching practice that addresses those outcomes, and rigorous assessment of that implementation.

 Diversity, equity and inclusion.
-The journal welcomes articles that detail learning outcomes and implementations that have impacts in the areas of diversity equity and inclusion.
+The journal welcomes articles that detail learning outcomes and implementations that have impacts in the areas of neuroscience diversity, equity, and inclusion.
 These impacts can be at the level of the neuroscience classroom or program/department.
 The impacts should be documented and discussed in these articles.

 Neuroscience curriculum/programs/departments.
 The journal would welcome manuscripts that discuss the development or reinvention of your neuroscience major or minor and any assessment of the impact of these changes.
 These articles should reference the Blueprints published previously in JUNE as well as other relevant materials.